kumaraankit/Node-Express-Content/README.md

 Broswer has ---- DOM, Window, Fragmentation,No File systems, ES6 Modules Node js has ---- No DOM, No Window, Versions, File systems, Common JS

+**What is REPL**

+R- Read
+E- Event
+P- Print
+L- Loop

+open the terminal and just type "node" and thats it we are done with it, now we can execute code in cmd itself

+try out
+3+2
+let name="Ankit"
+name